Inferno (Doctor Who): Broadcast and reception

 In 2009, Mark Braxton of Radio Times awarded the serial five stars out of five and praised the intense atmosphere, with a "good, scary, cautionary" plot.
 However, he noted that the Primords were not the best physical design and their relationship to the events was not cleared up.
 Reviewing the special edition DVD release, Dave Golder of SFX gave the serial four out of five stars.
 He wrote that the alternate universe plot that was (mistakenly cited as being) added to stretch out the story was "the best thing about it" and the actual plot felt "a little B-movie in comparison, but ... remains a stylish and action-packed slice of Pertwee Who".
 DVD Talk's Ian Jane rated Inferno three and a half out of five stars, praising the cast and "decent" production values.
 Jane noted that the story had a slow beginning, but once the pace picked up it became "choice entertainment".
 In 2008, The Daily Telegraph named Inferno as one of the ten best Doctor Who episodes ever.
+It did so again in 2023.
 Charlie Jane Anders of io9 listed the cliffhanger of the sixth episode as one of Doctor Who's greatest cliffhangers in a 2010 article.
 Den of Geek listed the serial as an example of good sound design and music score.

 This serial was judged by a 2009 Doctor Who Magazine fan poll to be the finest story of the Third Doctor's era and 31st in the series overall (out of 200 stories total).
 A similar poll taken in 2014 ranked Inferno as the 18th-greatest story of all time.